The Best Home Automation Solutions for Disabled and/or Elderly People

 A networked door entry system and wireless lock combine to offer an excellent solution.
 A good quality home automation controller can be combined with a video intercom and wireless lock so that you get a phone alert when somebody rings your doorbell, and you can then speak to them via the intercom and let them in with a simple tap of the screen.
 For people with hearing impairments this means that they can get a tactile vibration alert from their phone when somebody comes to the door, and for those with mobility issues it also means that you can open the door without having to move anywhere.

 But the best part about this system is the fact that if somebody drops by while you are out, you can still see who is there and even talk to them from using intercom from anywhere in the world!
 Personally I think that is very cool, and is an excellent example of a system which doesn't just solve the problems faced by disabled people by letting them do what anybody else would take for granted, but actually improves on what everybody else has with features that will make all of your friends and neighbours jealous!

 Many wheelchair users find reaching up to things difficult.
 Kitchen cupboards is a classic example.
 But simply moving everything down to a lower level introduces a new problem - how do you fit everything you need into the available space.
 Powered cupboards is an excellent solution for people who can reach their kitchen counter, but can't reach up into cupboards located above it.

 All you do it fit an electric track onto your wall, and you can then fit any cupboard onto the track allowing it to move up or down.
 This means that you can lower it down to the surface of your counter to get things out of the cupboard, but then raise it up afterwards to get your counter space back!

 Monitoring and Alerts

-Imagine having your own house constantly keeping an eye out for you to make sure that everything's OK, and taking action on your behalf if anything happens!
+Imagine having your own house constantly keeping an eye out for you to make sure that everything's okay, and taking action on your behalf if anything happens!